Razoric480/custom-godot-builder/README.md

 ### build-godot.sh

-Pulls the Builder image from docker as defined in `.env`, mounts the build-output/ folder, loads the .env files, clones godot, and runs the start.sh script to compile.
+Pulls the Builder image from docker as defined in `.env`, mounts the build-output/ folder, loads the .env files, clones godot, and copies files from the /inject dir for use in the image; namely a custom.py to control modules and the start.sh script to actually compile with.

 As of this writing, the script: